 What Do Underwriters Look For On Borrowers With Prior Bankruptcy?

-FHA And Conventional Guidelines On Mortgage After Bankruptcy

 FHA And Conventional Guidelines On Mortgage After Bankruptcy and qualification requirements of borrowers:

-- 2 years from the discharge date for FHA Loans and 4 years for conventional loans.
+- 2 years from the discharge date for FHA Loans and 4 years for conventional loans

 It normally takes 90 days or more to have a Chapter 7 bankruptcy discharged from the original filing date of the bankruptcy.

 FHA And Conventional Guidelines On Mortgage After Bankruptcy: Late Payments After Bankruptcy And Foreclosure

 Under FHA And Conventional Guidelines On Mortgage After Bankruptcy, there is no written rule that late payments after bankruptcy and foreclosure are deal killers.
 However, late payments after bankruptcy and/or foreclosure is not viewed favorably and may affect the findings you will get by the Automated Underwriting System.